t0rbn/SkillWill/README.md

 * You want to get better at x? → Show your interest for x and people who need some to do x will find you.
 * ...

 SkillWill creates more transparency about the collective knowledge and needs at SinnerSchrader and provides insights about our employees' skills that might not have been revealed.
-It encourages teamwork and and simplifies team planning as everyone's.
+It encourages teamwork and and simplifies team planning.

 # Development Setup